 Moffitt Cancer Center's Cardio-Oncology Program helps patients monitor and manage the cardiovascular side effects of cancer treatment, as well as pre-existing cardiovascular conditions that might complicate a patient’s diagnosis.
 We are the first such academic program in the region, bringing together the expertise of researchers and oncologists from Moffitt and expert cardiologists from USF Health.

-- Establishment of baseline measurements for patients preparing to begin a new type of cancer treatment, especially chemotherapeutic agents that have been linked to cardiotoxic side effects
+- Establishment of baseline cardiovascular risk for patients preparing to begin cancer treatment, especially therapies which are known to have cardio-toxic side effects

-- Screening for new or progressive cardiotoxic effects (via state-of-the-art technologies, such as 3D echocardiography systems)
+- Screening for new or progressive cardiovascular side effects (via state-of-the-art technologies, such as 3D echocardiography systems)

-- Assessment and treatment of cardiovascular complications, such as cardiomyopathy, arrhythmias, cardiac ischemia and hypertension
+- Assessment and treatment of cardiovascular complications, such as heart failure, vascular disease and hypertension

 - Cardiovascular evaluations for patients to determine their candidacy for certain surgeries or clinical trials